Custom Titanium CNC Machining Made Easy

 sand blasting

 Bead blasting is a surface finishing process used in CNC turning to clean, polish, or texturize a metal surface by blasting it with spherical media, typically glass beads.
 This process is commonly used to enhance the appearance and performance of CNC-turned parts.
-Bead blasting effectively removes surface contaminants, such as dirt, scale, and oxidation, resulting in a clean and pristine surface.

 About Timascus